LJTian/kubebuilder-cn/docs/book/src/cronjob-tutorial/gvks.md

 ## So, how can we create our API?

 In the next section, [Adding a new API](../cronjob-tutorial/new-api.html), we will check how the tool helps us to create our own APIs with the command `kubebuilder create api`.

-The goal of this command is to create a Custom Resource (CR) and Custom Resource Definition (CRD) for our Kind(s).
+The goal of this command is to create Custom Resource (CR) and Custom Resource Definition (CRD) for our Kind(s).
 To check it further see; [Extend the Kubernetes API with CustomResourceDefinitions][kubernetes-extend-api].

 ## But, why create APIs at all?